gabotronix/pxn-2119-msfs2020/cessna-152.md

 - Small Rotary Axis (ROTARY X) on throttle

 ### Dead Zone and Sensitivity
-I am not sure how both of these affect my controls, but I often experienced the aircraft's nose picthing up when turning right on the joystick.
-It seemed as if I was activating both Right+Down even though I only intended to go Right.
+I am not sure how both of these affect my controls, but I often experienced the aircraft's nose picthing up when turning left on the joystick.
+It seemed as if I was activating both Left+Down even though I only intended to go Left.

 To resolve the issue, I accessed the SENSITIVITY settings of PXN-2119 from the Control options, then set the DEAD ZONE to a specific percentage.
-I arrived at 31% because it was the most optimal level before the pitch (up) intervened.
+I arrived at 31% because it was the level at which I can turn left at a 30 degree angle before the pitch (up) intervened.
 I also set the sensitivity to 40%, as it seemed to make turning smoother.

-There is a consequence to setting my dead zone at 31%.
+There is a consequence to setting my dead zone at 31% though.
 I have to put a bit more effort when pulling back during a take off, or when ascending to a higher altitude.

-I recommend not messing with these settings unless you're having Joystick issues as well.
+I do not recommend messing with these settings unless you're having Joystick issues as well.

 ***